soma-kurisu/soma-kurisu/README.md

 - 🌱 I’m currently learning zig
 - 👯 I’m looking to collaborate on shogi
 - 🤔 I’m looking for help with voron
-- 💬 Ask me about k8s, dotnet
+- 💬 Ask me about k8s, dotnet, GnuPG

 <!--[
 - 📫 How to reach me: @